Capital Markets Update 2020

 Covid-19 impact and update

-The Covid-19 pandemic has disrupted the salmon market with a significant shift in demand and lower prices in core markets.
-The priorities for Grieg Seafood are protecting our people, the local communities where we operate, our partners and business operations, and to secure liquidity and financial solidity.
-Despite the challenging circumstances, demand for Atlantic salmon remains strong and Grieg Seafood has been able to maintain efficient operations throughout the quarter.
+The Covid-19 pandemic has disrupted the salmon market, causing a significant shift in demand and lower prices in core markets.
+Grieg Seafood’s priorities are to protect our people, the local communities where we operate, our partners and business operations, and to secure liquidity and financial strength.
+Despite the challenging circumstances, demand for Atlantic salmon remains strong and Grieg Seafood has been able to maintain efficient operations throughout the year.